PoisonNinja/Hackintosh/README.md

 Select the Disk Utility option in the main menu.
 Erase the disk that you are installing on and format it as follows:
 * GUID Partition Table
 * 1 Partition
-* OS X Extended (Journaled)
+* APFS

 You may encounter an error when formatting an existing disk with data on it about how MediaKit is out of space or something similar.
 In that case, exit Disk Utility and select the Terminal.
 We will be formatting the disk like you did with the USB.

 Use `diskutil list` to figure out what disk is your target disk.
 Run
 ```
-diskutil eraseDisk JHFS+ "Macintosh HD" /dev/disk#
+diskutil eraseDisk APFS "Macintosh HD" /dev/disk#
 ```
 to get your disk formatted.
 Change Macintosh HD to something else if you don't like it.

+**NOTE**: As of 10.14, APFS is now mandatory!
+Even if you format it as HFS+, the installer will automatically convert it to APFS.
+There is currently no way to disable this behavior.

 Once it's done formatting, quit Terminal.

 ## Installation
 Select the Install option and click through the prompts.
 Select your target disk when prompted.
 This should proceed relatively quick.

 Once the installer is done copying the files, it will reboot.
 Keep the USB in the computer.
-When the Clover bootloader comes back up, select the `Boot OS X Install from Install macOS High Sierra`.

-We need to disable conversion to APFS, since APFS can cause issues with data loss and performance on non-Apple drives.

-Select terminal, and cd to `/Volumes/<Mac drive>`.
-Replace `<Mac drive>` with the name of your drive.
-In my case, it was `Macintosh HD`, so I cd to `/Volumes/Macintosh HD`.

-Then, cd to `macOS Install Data`.
-We need to edit `minstallconfig.xml`, so run `vi minstallconfig.xml`.

-Use the arrow keys to select the `<true/>` under `<key>ConvertToAPFS</key>`.
-Then, with the cursor over the `t` in `true`, press DELETE four times to remove the `true`.
-Then, press `i` and type in `false`.
-Press ESC once done.
-If you messed up, type in `:q!` to quit without saving so you can start over.
-Otherwise, type in `:wq` to quit and exit.

-Close the Terminal and reboot.
+At this point, we still need the USB to get into the bootloader, so select the USB as your boot device again.
 When Clover comes up again, select `Boot macOS Install from <your drive>`, where `<your drive>` is the target volume.

+You'll probably notice the "Preboot" options.
+Don't use that as it will kernel panic.
+From some quick Google searches, it seems to be related to APFS on real Macs, so it's useless.
+We'll hide it once we're done setting up.

-It should boot into the installer and complete it.
+The computer should boot into the installer and complete it.
 In rare cases, like on my system, it may kernel panic halfway through and reboot.
 Don't panic (lol).
 When Clover shows up, select the same option as before and let it complete the install.

 Once it reboots for the final time, select the volume that you installed MacOS on.